ANCL/UAV_DOBIBS/README.md

 ## Acknowledgement

-Thanks [PX4 team](https://px4.io/) for their great work on the open-source autopilot.
+Thanks to the [PX4 team](https://px4.io/) for their open-source autopilot on which this code is based.

 If you run into any problems when testing our code, please open the issue directly.